TheTexta/obsidian-main/Economics/consumption expenditure.md

+#microeconomics
-How individual and household consumers spend there money, whether they save or spend.
+Consumption Expenditure::How individual and household consumers spend there money, whether they save or spend.